Java 8 introduced new classes for date and time to resolve the long-standing issues of existing APIs:

 - Period & Duration API: To work with date and time differences, Java 8 new date and time API introduced

 Durationclasses.
-These classes can be used to represent an amount of time in terms of different units like days, months, years, hours, minutes, etc.
+These classes represent time in different units like days, months, years, hours, minutes, etc.

 - Chrono Units Enum: The

-ChronoUnitenum replaced the legacy integer values that were in old API to represent different date and time units.
+ChronoUnitenum replaced the legacy integer values in the old API to represent different date and time units.

 toInstant()method to existing